Fabulous Economizer water softeners from THE famous Internet plumbing supplier - PlumbingSupply.com

 Connections

 We always recommend a water filter be installed in front of all brands of water softeners.
 Why?
 Others might say their softener doesn't need a filter in front of it.
 Ours doesn't either!
 No matter what brand of softener that you buy, a 30-micron or smaller sediment filter in front of any brand softener will definitely extend the life of that unit.
 For the brand that we sell we recommend the W10 body (1") with the W30PEHD cartridge (30 micron).
-For prices on sediment filters, click here.
-If you choose to purchase a water filter you may also need to purchase fittings (copper or pvc) to connect the water filter to your piping.
+If you choose to purchase a water filter you may also need to purchase fittings (copper or PVC) to connect the water filter to your piping, and corrugated stainless steel flexible connectors can sure help make your installation easier when flexibility is needed.

 There are so many different softeners and so many different choices, Why do we offer these components in our Soft-Economizer?
-Our Founder has been in the plumbing business for a long time and has been selling quality water softeners for over 25 years.
+Our Founder has been in the plumbing business for a long time and has been selling quality water softeners for over 40 years.
 Through that long experience he knows which parts are reliable.
-Our water softener expert Mike P. has over 25 years experience with water softeners and the specifications for the Soft-Economizer are actually based on Mike's many years of experience (with Vic's blessing).
 We can sell any brand and any components and we have chosen to sell what we consider to be one of the finest softeners made.

-We have been selling Soft-Economizer softeners (in 2001 we updated the microprocessor control head) since our beginning on the Internet in 1995, and we are confident you will be another happy customer
+We have been selling the Fabulous Soft-Economizer softeners (in 2001 we updated the microprocessor control head) since our beginning on the Internet in 1995, and we are confident you will be another happy customer.

 To help you determine which system would serve you best, you can use the below calculator to compare usage level vs number of regenerations vs salt usage.